-United States President Donald Trump is looking into changing NIL in college sports after meeting with former Alabama Crimson Tide coach Nick Saban.
+Sports writer Jemele Hill is not a fan of United States President Donald Trump reportedly looking to change the landscape of NIL in college sports after meeting with former Alabama Crimson Tide coach Nick Saban.

 "Pay attention college athletes .. bet you didn’t know this when or if you voted.
 NCAA has dropped a cool $250K to lobbyists to seize control of NIL.
 Good luck!," Hill wrote on X.

-Hill is a writer for The Atlantic, who previously worked at ESPN and has been a vocal critic of Trump.
-In 2017, Hill sent out a post on X calling Trump 'a white supremacist who has largely surrounded himself w/ other white supremacists.'
+Hill is a writer for The Atlantic.
+In 2017, she tweeted that Trump was "a white supremacist who has largely surrounded himself with other white supremacists."

 Nick Saban has been against NIL in college sports

-Nick Saban is arguably the greatest college football coach of all time, and before NIL was official, he was against it.
+Nick Saban is arguably the greatest college football coach of all time, but he has frequently voiced his opposition to NIL.

 "That creates a situation where you can basically buy players," Saban told the Associated Press in 2022 about his worries with NIL.
 "You can do it in recruiting.
 I mean, if that's what we want college football to be, I don't know.
 And you can also get players to get in the transfer portal to see if they can get more someplace else than they can get at your place."

-Saban finished his college career with seven national championships and went 292-71-1 all-time as a college head coach.
+Saban finished his college career with seven national championships and went 292-71-1.

 Alabama Crimson Tide Fan?
 Check out the latest Crimson Tide depth chart, schedule, and team roster updates all in one place!